geostyler/geostyler-homepage/content/about/index.md

 ### Style Parsers and Transformations

-Geostyler supports multiple style formats used in the open source geospatial ecosystem:
+GeoStyler supports multiple style formats used in the open source geospatial ecosystem:
 QML from QGIS, Mapbox JSON used in MapLibre, OpenLayers Styling Format and the OGC-standardized SLD format used by Geoserver.
 Each of those can be transformed into one of the others.
 Each style parser is provided as seperate Github repository and NPM package.
 You can get an overview of the available style parsers and links [here](/parsers).
 Be aware that not every styling capability of a particular style is supported.
-Luckily, Geostyler is open source and it is easy to contribute and get involved in the community.
-Styles can either be transformed using JavaScript in your application or with the Geostyler command-line interface (CLI).
+Luckily, GeoStyler is open source and it is easy to contribute and get involved in the community.
+Styles can either be transformed using JavaScript in your application or with the GeoStyler command-line interface (CLI).

-### Batch Conversion with the Geostyler CLI
+### Batch Conversion with the GeoStyler CLI

-The Geostyler command-line interface let's you convert single style files or entire directories from one of the supported formats into another.
+The GeoStyler command-line interface let's you convert single style files or entire directories from one of the supported formats into another.
 Assuming you have node installed on your system, installation is as easy as typing `npm install -g geostyler-cli`.
 Once you have the CLI installed you can transform a style, e.g. from QGIS QML format to SLD directly from the command-line: